Types of Leased Lines – Your Options Explained

 For businesses that have multiple offices many will have an MPLS network in place which is a way to connect all the sites & allow them to speak to each other in the most efficient way possible.

 ‘Site-to-network’ is a common type of leased line in the UK.
 Instead of connecting two dedicated points, it directly connects a business to the network with a 1:1, uncontended leased line.
 This ensures that all employees on the network are able to work with guaranteed upload and download speeds.
 These can be specified by the business.
-It also means peak times or the number of users won’t impact speeds received.

 This type of leased line especially is becoming more and more popular in the UK as it facilitates a more modern way of working.
 Greater upload speeds – which are a common feature of site-to-network leased lines – mean that businesses are able to make the most of VoIP for collaboration and communication, and cloud computing for improved security and data transfer, for example.

 These internet line connections use fibre optic cables to deliver their service.
 Providers often sell Ethernet First Mils Line EFM’s as a standard leased line .
 They are more restrictive & have a maximum speed of around 20Mb.
 EFM’s are fast becoming a legacy service like many dsl leased lines.